 Image by marcelkessler from Pixabay

 And Oh, the things you can create if you are into this creative and fun hobby!
 From vases to plates, bowls, mug platters, and more, just let your imagination take off.
 Pottery is another very zenlike activity.
 Besides feeling the clay in your fingers, smoothing it out and shaping your creation is so satisfying.
 I think pottery making is by far the best hobby for anxiety.
 Can you visualize how relaxing it is as you smooth your hands over your creation, as it gently spins and as you shape the pottery?

 As you matter of fact when you are shaping and smoothing your hands over the clay you are in essence meditating.

 Can you feel how calming that would be?

 Then when you are all done you have a beautiful vase, or pot, or a plate or cup, or really anything you want to create.

-Then you also get to decorate it with beautiful colors and making it into a wonderful masterpiece.
+Then you also get to decorate it with beautiful colors and make it into a wonderful masterpiece.

 The whole process is soothing and calming and healing.
 Try pottery as a new hobby you can engage in for anxiety or depression.